 \end{definition}

-In lay terms, this definition refers to the fact that an embedding, which places words differently with respect to its relative distance as regards to (opposing) concepts is biased as regards the axes which is described by these two concepts.
+In lay terms, this definition refers to the fact that an embedding, which places words differently with respect to its relative distance as regards to (opposing) protected groups is biased as regards the axis which is described by these two groups.